Xiaoyi-Wu0711/automatic_vehicular_control/tutorial_supercloud.md

 ## Cleanup
 Storage Efficiency is extremely important on SuperCloud acccounts, so make sure to delete all unecessary files (like output or errors logs) after you are done.
-1. To remove a directory and all of its contents, run `rm -rf directory_name`
+1. To remove a directory and all of its contents, run `rm -rf directory_name` (the -r indicates a recursive removal and -f force the removal bypassing any errors)
 2. To remove a file, run `rm file_name`

 For instance, a clean up may look like: